henry-dev-atkins/G-Research_Kaggle_Crypto_Forecasting/README.md

 James Widdowson - XGBoost

 As part of the UCL Quant Society in Jan 2022.
+Please note data has been deleted; adhearing to competition rules.